zhengchengyy/BBDataProcessing/README.md

 # BBDataProcessing
-BeagleBone data processing, such vibrate and heart rate
+BeagleBone data processing, such as vibrate and heart rate